Courses

 3000 Level Courses

-Selected topics in the theory and analysis of chromatic harmony for music of the late-nineteenth and early-twentieth centuries.
+Selected topics in the analysis of musical form for music of the Romantic period.

-Study of the practice of tonal counterpoint in Baroque style.
-Development of written skills through species counterpoint and free counterpoint in the style of J. S. Bach.
-Composition of pieces such as choral preludes, binary dances, inventions, and fugal expositions.
+Study of the practice of modal counterpoint in sixteenth century style.
+Development of written skills through species counterpoint and free counterpoint in the style of Palestrina and other masters of sacred vocal polyphony, such as Victoria and Lasso.

 3629: Composition II